How to find materials for your assignment?

-Search (AKA Summon) searches across the majority of UVic Libraries' resources (books, articles, databases, videos, reports etc)
+Search searches across the majority of UVic Libraries' resources (books, articles, databases, videos, reports etc)

 Course reserves searches course reserves system

-Once you run the Summon search, a list of search results will be returned.
+Once you run a "Search" search, a list of search results will be returned.
 Results can be narrowed down in many ways including: format (i.e. eBooks, newspaper articles, peer-reviewed journal articles or videos); publication date; full-text availability; and, language.

 Top tip!
 If you want to limit your search to items available to you online, click Full Text Online under the REFINE YOUR SEARCH menu in the top left of the screen.